Treading Water: Climate Change, the Maldives, and De-territorialization

 February 16, 2012

-The government of the Maldives has been leading the charge to draw global attention to the issue of de-territorialization, the complete loss of the nation's inhabitable territory due to climate change impacts.
+By Lindsay Hartley - The government of the Maldives has been leading the charge to draw global attention to the issue of de-territorialization, the complete loss of the nation's inhabitable territory due to climate change impacts.
 Continuing global warming threatens low lying islands and coastal areas with gradual submergence from on-going sea-level rise and rapid inundation from intensified tropical storms.
 Many small island states risk territorial loss, but the Maldives are unique in that 80 percent of the Republic sits just one meter or less above sea-level.

 To date, the Maldivian government has pursued measures at both the local and international levels to maintain the islands' habitability as long as possible.
 Nevertheless, the government has yet to create an official resettlement plan for its people.